AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

 Type Inference Explained
 --------------------------

-- In most cases, there is no need to write the type
+- In most cases, there's no need to write the type

-- Compiler **infers** it based on the value given
+- Compiler **infers** it based on the provided value

   - This is why :rust:`let apples = 5` worked in our earlier example!